emory-cs-infovis-master/web-dev/README.md

 6. The poem title and poem author should be styled differently from one another, as should the poem content.
 (The TODO's will specify some constraints (such as the body background being black, but otherwise use your creativity and try to illustrate a wide variety of different css attributes).
 [25%]
 7. One poem (and only one!) should have different styling than the other poems displayed.
 [10%]
 8. You may log things to the console but your web-page should throw no errors when it is completed.

+Note that you are *not required to submit completed tutorial code*, only the completed homework code.
+However, if you successfully complete the tutorial, it will help you with some of the requirements above.

 Here is an example of what your finished web page could look like on initial load: